Lucas-C/pre-commit-hooks/README.md

 License insertion can be skipped altogether if the file contains the `SKIP LICENSE INSERTION` in the first X top lines.
 This can also be overridden by `--skip-license-insertion-comment=<COMMENT>` flag.

+#### Multiple license files

+If more than one `--license-filepath` argument is specified, the checks are performed as follows:

+1. First, an exact match is pursued, checking the 1st license file, then the 2nd, and so on.
+If a match is found, the normal behavior is followed, as if the matched license file was the only license file specified.

+2. If no exact match is found, then the software resorts to fuzzy matching.
+   Again, as soon as a match is found, the normal behavior is followed, as if the fuzzy-matched license file was the only license file specified.

+3. Finally, if neither exact nor fuzzy matches are found, the content of the first license file is inserted.

 ## Handy shell functions